abogoyavlensky/automigrate/README.md

 export DATABASE_URL="jdbc:postgresql://localhost:5432/mydb?user=myuser&password=secret"
 ```

-There is ability to change the name of environment variable using command argument: `:jdbc-url-env-var`.
+***Note:** There is an ability to change the name of the environment variable using command argument: `:jdbc-url-env-var`.
-Alternatively, we can use `:jdbc-url` argument to setup database URL directly.
+Alternatively, instead of env var we can use `:jdbc-url` argument to setup the database URL directly for commands.*

 #### tools.deps -X option